Heat kernel estimates for Dirichlet forms degenerate at the boundary: Abstract

 \section{Abstract}

-The goal of this paper is to prove the existence of heat kernels for two types of purely discontinuous symmetric Markov processes in the upper half-space of $\R^d$ with jump kernels degenerate at the boundary, and to establish sharp two-sided estimates on the heat kernels.
+The goal of this paper is to establish sharp two-sided estimates on the heat kernels of two types of purely discontinuous symmetric Markov processes in the upper half-space of $\R^d$ with jump kernels degenerate at the boundary.
 The jump kernels are of the form $J(x,y)=\sB(x,y)|x-y|^{-\alpha-d}$, $\alpha\in (0,2)$, where the function $\sB$ depends on four parameters and may vanish at the boundary.
 Our results are the first sharp two-sided estimates for the heat kernels of non-local operators with jump kernels degenerate at the boundary.

-The first type of processes we consider are conservative Markov processes on the closed half-space with jump kernel $J(x,y)$.
+The first type of processes are conservative Markov processes on $\overline{\R}^d_+$ with jump kernel $J(x,y)$.
 Depending on the regions where the parameters belong, the heat kernels estimates have three different forms, two of them are qualitatively different from all previously known heat kernel estimates.

-The second type of processes we consider are the processes above killed either by a critical potential or upon hitting the boundary of the half-space.
+The second type of processes are the processes above killed either by a critical potential or upon hitting the boundary of the half-space.
 We establish that their heat kernel estimates have the approximate factorization property with survival probabilities decaying as a power of the distance to the boundary, where the power depends on the constant in the critical potential.

-Finally, by using the heat kernel estimates, we obtain sharp two-sided Green function estimates that cover the main result of \cite{KSV-Green}.
-This alternative proof provides an explanation of the anomalous form of the estimates.